Beyonce Shares Stunning Date Night Pics As ‘Lion King’ Rumors Persist

 Beyonce took to Instagram Saturday night sharing some pictures she labeled as “date night” on her official website.
 The pics showing Beyonce rocking a beautiful full length blue gown as it hugs her ever-growing baby belly.

-It’s been a couple of weeks since her loyal fans known as the Beyhive have seen any social media activity from Beyonce.
+It’s been a couple of weeks since her loyal fans, known as the Beyhive, have seen any social media activity from Beyonce.
 A short video of photo stills shows her standing with husband Jay Z and getting a hug from her daughter Blue Ivy.

 Beyonce has been a hot topic the last couple of days as rumors have circulated that the singer/actress is the favorite star in the running to do the voice for Nala in the rebooted version of The Lion King.